music-notation-swift/music-notation-core/docs/tuplets.md

 There should only be a need to list the standard ratios for 2-9.
 In this case, we can just list them in `Tuplet` struct.
 This way, if the second number is not specific in the initializer and the first number is one of these, we can fill in the second number according to th static list of default ratios.

+**Open** Can we have one standard ratio per number?
+Seems like it may the standard may be based on the time signature.

+Right now the assumption is that these are the standard ratios:

+    2: 3
+    3: 2
+    4: 3
+    5: 4
+    6: 4
+    7: 4
+    8: 6
+    9: 8

 ## Compound Tuplets
 You can have a tuplet that is made up of another tuplet, which is made up of another tuplet, and so on.